sei-noconnor/keycloak-auth-plugin/README.md

 docker logs -f keycloak
 ```

-Any changes made to the theme will be instantly updated.
+Any changes made to the theme will be updated in real time

 # Keycloak P1 Auth Plugin
 Repository for the Platform One Keycloak Plugin.
 This plugin has passed scans in the Party Bus IL2 MissionDevOps pipeline.
 The Keycloak plugin has custom themes and authentication flows.
 The project also contains a custom quarkus extension for routing.
 This code is specific to the Platform One SSO deployment because it has some hard-coded email and web links in the theme that point to *.dsop.mil and *.dso.mil among other P1 branding.
 Keycloak is configurable to use your own theme.
 See the [Big Bang Keycloak repo documentation](https://repo1.dso.mil/big-bang/product/packages/keycloak/-/blob/main/development/README.md) for guidance on how to build and use your own custom theme with Keycloak.